• Skip to secondary menu

 How Homeschooling Changes

-Without the challenge of getting getting them to the table (or where ever) we flew through our workbooks by February.
+Without the challenge of getting them to the table (or where ever), we flew through our workbooks by February.
 I ended up buying a couple more workbooks which they were strangely excited about.
 I got some Kumon math books and they were awesome!
 They really make them practice the skills, drilling it in their heads, I can’t say anything bad about these books.

 What’s Happening Now?

 Now here we are the end of April, and we’re finished with their workbooks for the most part.
-I’m not getting them out everyday, but more once a week to keep everything fresh and hope to prevent the dreaded summer slide.
+I’m not getting them out every day, but more once a week to keep everything fresh and hope to prevent the dreaded summer slide.
 We are as a whole family learning french.
 Well, Hubby knows french and is helping us out as we get started.

 Austin is using Duolingo once a day, for 10 minutes a day.
 In just a few days I can already see her picking it up.
 We have some french books, including a picture dictionary, that I see her flipping through and sounding words out.